arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 *Step 10:* "*file data8.bin*" shows that the file was compressed with gzip.
 Rename it to *data8.gz* using "*mv data8.bin data8.gz*".
 Then extract the file using the command "*gzip -d data8.gz*" to get data8.

 *Step 11:* "*file data8*" shows that the file contains only ASCII text.
 Read the file using "*cat data8*" to get the password.

+### Bandit Level 13 → Level 14
+**Key Takeaways**: Learn how to log in to a server using a SSH (RSA) private key, using the ssh command.
+The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
+For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
+Note: localhost is a hostname that refers to the machine you are working on.

+**Approach**:

+*Step 1: Attempted Direct SSH Login from bandit13*

+Tried accessing the bandit14 account directly from the bandit13 session using the ssh -i option with the private key provided.

+        bandit13@bandit:~$ ssh -i sshkey.private bandit14@localhost

+Access was denied due to permission issues.

+*Step 2: Transferred the Private Key to Local Machine*

+Copied the contents of the private key into a local file and attempted to SSH into the Bandit server as bandit14 from the local machine using the ssh -i <keyfile> -p 2220 bandit14@bandit.labs.overthewire.org command.

+        ssh -p 2220 bandit14@bandit.labs.overthewire.org -i private.key

+Again, permission was denied due to the private key file being accessible by others and being unprotected.

+*Step 3: Inspected and Corrected Key File Permissions*

+Verified the permissions of the private key file (using ls -l) and found they were too open, which is not accepted by SSH for authentication.
+Resolved this by running chmod 700 <keyfile> to restrict access appropriately (read, write, and execute for the owner only).

+        chmod 700 private.key

+*Step 4: Successful Login:*

+Reattempted the SSH connection using the corrected key permissions.
+This time, authentication was successful and access to the bandit14 account was granted.

+**Step 5: Got the password*

+Used cat command on the path provided to obtain the password.